Ancient Egyptian mathematics: Sources

-According to Étienne Gilson, Abraham "taught the Egyptians arythmetic and astronomy".

 Numerals

 Ancient Egyptian texts could be written in either hieroglyphs or in hieratic.
 In either representation the number system was always given in base 10.
 The number 1 was depicted by a simple stroke, the number 2 was represented by two strokes, etc. The numbers 10, 100, 1000, 10,000 and 100,000 had their own hieroglyphs.
-Number 10 is a hobble for cattle, number 100 is represented by a coiled rope, the number 1000 is represented by a lotus flower, the number 10,000 is represented by a finger, the number 100,000 is represented by a frog, and a million was represented by a god with his hands raised in adoration.
+Number 10 is a hobble for cattle, number 100 is represented by a coiled rope, the number 1000 is represented by a lotus flower, the number 10,000 is represented by a finger, the number 100,000 is represented by a tadpole, and a million was represented by the god Heh with his hands raised in adoration.